cloudcmd/blog/_posts/2016-02-21-cloud-commander-v5.1.2.md

 ## Logout

 That is right.
-Context menu now has [logout](https://github.com/coderaiser/cloudcmd/releases/tag/v3.2.0 "Log out") item, that will clear `http-auth` headers when you will click it.
+Context menu has logout item that will clear `http-auth` headers when you will click it starting from [v3.2.0](https://github.com/coderaiser/cloudcmd/releases/tag/v3.2.0 "v3.2.0")

 ## Middleware